 Sheridan Elementary School is home to the Dual Language Program, an elementary academic program that is not available at other elementary schools in Sheboygan County.
-The Dual Language program offers academic instruction in both English and Spanish to students beginning in four-year-old kindergarten at the Early Learning Center or kindergarten through fifth grade at Sheridan.
-The program continues at Horace Mann Middle School.
+The Dual Language program offers academic instruction in both English and Spanish.
+The program begins in 4K at the Early Learning Center and continues in kindergarten through fifth grade at Sheridan Elementary and in grades six through eight at Horace Mann Middle School.

 Research supports the immeasurable educational benefits of bilingualism.
 All students are considered potential bilinguals and are held to the same high academic standards in both languages.
 Teachers' lessons incorporate aspects of reading, writing, speaking, and listening in both languages.
 Sheridan integrates a variety of progressive technology into the classroom as an important tool for teachers and students.
 Sheridan has diverse libraries of resources and a book room with a variety of literature to support guided instruction, readers' theatre, student investigations, and read alouds.